We help individuals take part in everyday activities.

-Occupational Therapists achieve this by working with people to enhance their ability to perform their everyday activities, or by modifying the activity or environment to better support safe participation.
+Occupational Therapists achieve this by working with people to improve their ability to perform their everyday activities, or by modifying the activity or environment to better support safe participation.

-The Occupational Therapist will complete a holistic assessment at your home to gather information about your health conditions and your environments, and how these impact on your ability to safely complete your day to day activities in your home and local community.
-They will work in partnership with you to develop goals to enable you to achieve safety and independence with your identified activities.
+An Occupational Therapist will come to your home to complete a holistic assessment.
+They will gather information about your health conditions and your environments to understand how these affect your ability to complete everyday activities in your home and local community.
+They will work with you to develop individual goals related to those activities you identify as being important to you.

-Intervention strategies may include prescription of aids/equipment and home modifications, or education regarding strategies and alternative ways of doing things to maximise safety and independence.
-With your consent, the Occupational Therapist may also refer you to other support services to further enhance your participation.
+To help you achieve your goals, the Occupational Therapist may suggest equipment to use, home modifications, or provide education on different ways of doing things to increase safety and independence.
+With your consent, they may also refer you to other support services as needed.

 Referrals to our service are prioritised according to level of need; therefore some people may have to wait longer than others for the service.

-To enquire about this service, please contact BCH Service Access on 9450 2000.
+To enquire about this service, please contact Service Access on 9450 2000.

 Acknowledgement: Funded by the Australian Government Department of Social services.
 Visit the Department of Social Services website (www.dss.gov.au) for more information.